-Given the gene expression profiles of a number of genes from several samples or across different experimental conditions, the correlations between gene's expression levels can be calculated, forming a gene co-expression network \cite{stuart2003gene}.
-During the development of a complex disease, the expression levels of certain genes could change significantly, such as oncogenes are over-expressed \cite{jeong2014overexpression} and tumor suppressor gene are under-expressed \cite{zhu2019identification} in many cancers.
-Thus the correlations between genes will also change, leading to change in network's structure.
-By analyzing the nonlinear dynamics in gene expression near the bifurcation point, Chen et al. \cite{chen2012detecting} prove that there exists a group of genes (or more generally molecules), called DNBs, with the Pearson correlation coefficients between DNBs ($PCC_d$) increasing while the correlations between DNBs and non-DNBs ($PCC_o$) decreasing, when the system reaches the pre-disease state.
-In addition, the average standard deviations of DNBs ($SD_d$) drastically increase, which coincides with the critical slowing down phenomenon \cite{van2014critical}.
-As shown in Fig. \ref{DNB}, the connections between DNBs become intense and the standard deviations of the DNBs' states increase, when the gene co-expression network is in the pre-disease state.
-Chen et al. \cite{chen2012detecting} further propose a composite index $I=\frac{SD_d\cdot{PCC_d}}{PCC_o}$, which increases significantly in the pre-disease state and have been verified in complex diseases, such as the acute lung injury and liver cancer \cite{liu2013dynamical}.
+Given the gene expression profiles of numerous genes from several samples or across different experimental conditions, the correlations between gene expression levels can be calculated and used to map a gene co-expression network \cite{stuart2003gene}.
+The expression levels of specific genes may change significantly during the development of a complex disease; some examples of such genes are oncogenes \cite{jeong2014overexpression} and tumor suppressor genes that act as unigenes \cite{zhu2019identification} in many cancers.
+When the levels of expression of these genes change, the correlations between genes also change, leading to a change in network structure.
+Through an analysis of the nonlinear dynamics of gene expression near the bifurcation point, Chen et al. \cite{chen2012detecting} demonstrated that there exists a group of genes (or more generally molecules) that act as DNBs and showed that when a system reaches the predisease state, the Pearson correlation coefficients between DNBs ($PCC_d$) increase while the correlations between DNBs and non-DNBs ($PCC_o$) decrease.
+Additionally, the average standard deviations of DNBs ($SD_d$) drastically increase in a manner that is coincident with the critical slowing down phenomenon \cite{van2014critical}.
+As shown in Fig. \ref{DNB}, the connections between DNBs become intense, and the standard deviations of the DNBs' states increase when the gene co-expression network is in the predisease state.
+Chen et al. \cite{chen2012detecting} further proposed the composite index $I=\frac{SD_d\cdot{PCC_d}}{PCC_o}$, which increases significantly in the predisease state and has been shown to be related to the onset of complex diseases such as acute lung injury and liver cancer \cite{liu2013dynamical}.